 The Christmas Bird Count is a long-standing program of the National Audubon Society, with over 100 years of community science involvement.
 It is an early-winter bird census, where thousands of volunteers across the US, Canada and many countries in the Western Hemisphere, go out over a 24 hour period on one calendar day to count birds.

 Since the Christmas Bird count began over a century ago, it has relied on the dedication and commitment of volunteers like you to gather data on winter bird populations.

 All Christmas Bird Counts are conducted between December 14 to January 5 each season.
 Menunkatuck’s Guilford-Long Island Sound CBC is on the last Saturday of the count period.

 How does participation work?

 There is a specific methodology to the CBC, and all participants in the Guilford-Long Island Sound CBC must make arrangements to participate in advance with the CBC compiler.

 Each count takes place in an established 15-mile diameter circle, and is organized by a count compiler.
 Count volunteers follow specified routes through the circle, counting every bird they see or hear all day.
 It’s not just a species tally — all birds are counted all day, giving an indication of the total number of birds in the circle that day.

 If you are a beginning birder, you will be able to join a group that includes at least one experienced birdwatcher.

-If your home is within the boundaries of our CBC circle, then you can stay at home and report the birds that visit your feeder on count day as long as you have made prior arrangement with Tom.
-You can register for participation here.
+If your home is within the boundaries of our CBC circle, then you can stay at home and report the birds that visit your feeder on count day as long as you have made prior arrangement with the compiler.

 Guilford-Long Island Sound Christmas Bird Count Circle